 Mental Health Disorders We Treat:

 Anxiety is a normal stress reaction.
 It can alert us to dangers and help us prepare and pay attention—to excessive feelings of nervous anxiety and fear that are out of proportion to the situation or age-inappropriate.
 The anxious feelings hinder your ability to function normally.
-There are several categories of anxiety disorders, including generalized anxiety disorder, panic disorder, specific phobias, agoraphobia, social anxiety disorder, and separation anxiety disorder.
+Several categories of anxiety disorders include generalized anxiety disorder, panic disorder, specific phobias, agoraphobia, social anxiety disorder, and separation anxiety disorder.

 Attention Deficit Disorder (ADD) and Attention Deficit Hyperactivity Disorder (ADHD)